ngsanogo/ngsanogo/content/consulting.md

 > *Empty barrels make the most noise*

-This means: *you don't need to talk too much because your work and your attitude will speak for you.
+This means: *You don't need to talk too much, your work and your attitude will speak for you.
 So check out my [work](https://ngsanogo.com/projects) and [contact me](https://ngsanogo.com/contact)*.